yuan-kuan/yuan-kuan.github.io/index.md

 # About Else Studio

 I have been working as a solo freelancer and solo tech founder for four years plus.
-Thanks to my sole client, itbh, I managed to enjoy a flexible lifestyle and a respectable earning to keep wife and I afloat in the lovely Sabah, my homeland.
-I don't mind continuing this way, but I have this little nudge in me that, asking me to work in a team.
+Thanks to my sole client, itbh, I managed to enjoy a flexible lifestyle and a respectable earning to keep wife and me afloat in the lovely Sabah, my homeland.
+I don't mind continuing this way, but I have this little nudge in me that, asks me to work in a team.

 Recently (or early 2023 if this post got old), an opportunity knocks on my door.
-It is a mobile app rewrite project that require multiple me, working full time.
+It is a mobile app rewrite project that requires multiple me, working full time.
 At the same time, I still have an ongoing project, which I am committed to see it through.
 Workload overflows, and funding overflows.
 Time to grow!

 I am now expanding my team of one, and forming a software house by the name Else Studio.

 Else studio develops mobile/web/desktop applications.
-Currently, we specialized in frontend development, using Flutter as the main tools.
-All these while, I worked with external backend developer to achieve the common goal, deliver the full application.
+Currently, we specialized in frontend development, using Flutter as the main tool.
+All this while, I worked with an external backend developer to achieve the common goal, deliver the full application.
 Else Studio will continue this specialization.

 There are no backend capabilities yet.
 This shall be fixed as we grow, and achieve full stack eventually.
-If you are here looking for full-stack, try us.
+If you are here looking for a full-stack, try us.
 Maybe it is time already.

 # Who am I?

 I, as the lead developer of Else Studio, have nothing much to show as a track record.
 The two ongoing projects are, well, ongoing.
 I cannot disclose nor display them here, yet.
-Here's what I did in terms of web and mobile application, from the most recent:
+Here's what I did in terms of web and mobile applications, from the most recent:

 1. [CariTenant](https://caritenant.my): SvelteKit.
-2.  itbh Console (private) : A Dart programming language framework that generate Flutter project with routing, Stream-powered services and components.
+2.  itbh Console (private): A Dart programming language framework that generates Flutter projects with routing, Stream-powered services and components.
 3. [B4 the date](https://b4the.date) : Svelte + PouchDB/CoucbDB + Cloudflare workers and pages.
 4. [TaraKita](https://github.com/yuan-kuan/tarakita-app) : Svelte + PouchDB + Cloudflare.
-5.  [fp-svelte](https://github.com/yuan-kuan/fp-tailwindcss-svelte-template) : Svelte starter template with a functional programming twist.
+5.  [fp-svelte](https://github.com/yuan-kuan/fp-tailwindcss-svelte-template): Svelte starter template with a functional programming twist.
 Used by the two projects above.
-6. ANA (private) : Offline first web application to support heavy industry asset management in the field.
+6. ANA (private): Offline first web application to support heavy industry asset management in the field.
 AngularDart + PouchDB/CouchDB.
 7.  [dorker](https://github.com/yuan-kuan/dorker) : Web worker for AngularDart.

 Before I built these web applications as a solo freelancer, I was a game developer.
 Worked in Unity and Ubisoft Singapore.